Huxteen/python-video-recording-app/README.md

 # python-video-recording-app
-A simple video recording application written in python.
+A simple video recording application written in python (Django).